 Overview of Title IX of the Education Amendments of 1972

 On June 23, 1972, the President signed Title IX of the Education Amendments of 1972, 20 U.S.C. §1681 et seq., into law.
 Title IX is a comprehensive federal law that prohibits discrimination on the basis of sex in any federally funded education program or activity.
 The principal objective of Title IX is to avoid the use of federal money to support sex discrimination in education programs and to provide individual citizens effective protection against those practices.
 Title IX applies, with a few specific exceptions, to all aspects of federally funded education programs or activities.
 In addition to traditional educational institutions such as colleges, universities, and elementary and secondary schools, Title IX also applies to any education or training program operated by a recipient of federal financial assistance.
 The Department of Education has issued regulations on the requirements of Title IX, 34 C.F.R. § 106.1et seq.
-The Title IX common rule published on August 30, 2000 covers education program providers/recipients that are funded by other federal agencies.
+The Title IX common rule published on August 30, 2020 and updated regulations published on May 14, 2020 covers education program providers/recipients that are funded by other federal agencies.

 Blackhawk Technical College is bound by, and supports, all applicable laws as they pertain to Title IX.
 The Title IX of the Higher Education Act of 1972 ensures the College does not discriminate on the basis of sex in its education programs and the Campus Sexual Violence Elimination Act (SAVE) of 2013 and Violence Against Women Reauthorization Act (VAWA) ensures that colleges and universities implement policies and programs to prevent sexual assault, dating violence, domestic violence, and stalking.

 For more information, view BTC's Board Policy E-222: Prohibition of Sexual Harassment under Title IX.
-Please note: This board policy is pending official approval to be determined at the August 20, 2020 board meeting.